-He came up and, looking him up and down, gave him a dressing down.
+He came in and, looking him up and down, told him off.

 In elisions

 Sweden is a grand country; and its capital, a beautiful city.
 Italy is famous for her composers and musicians, France, for her chefs and philosophers, and Poland, for her mathematicians and logicians.